 Overview

-MASTER-2005 uses a semideterministic approach which represents the debris environment by modelling its history from the beginning of spaceflight to present [RD.88].
-It considers all known source terms (launch and mission related objects, break-ups, solid rocket motor firings, release of reactor coolant during reactor core ejection by RORSAT satellites, paint flakes, ejecta and Westford needles) for the debris population and follows the orbital evolutions of the resulting particles.
-MASTER-2005 implements the Divine-Staubach meteoroid model [RD.108] and the seasonal meteoroid stream models from Jenniskens-McBride (see Annex C) and Cour-Palais.
+MASTER-8 uses a semideterministic approach which represents the debris environment by modelling its history from the beginning of spaceflight to present [RD.88].
+It considers all known source terms (launch and mission related objects, break-ups, solid rocket motor firings, release of reactor coolant during reactor core ejection by RORSAT satellites as well as leakage observed for two TOPAZ reactors, paint flakes, ejecta and multi-layer insulation fragments) for the debris population and follows the orbital evolutions of the resulting particles.
+MASTER-8 implements both the Grün and the Divine-Staubach meteoroid model [RD.108] and the seasonal meteoroid stream models from Jenniskens-McBride (see Annex C) and Cour-Palais.

-The space debris population at the reference epoch(May 1st, 2005) is derived from 203 on-orbit break-ups, 16 RORSAT reactor core ejections and 1 076 solid rocket motor firings.
+The space debris population at the reference epoch May 1, 2016 is derived from 258 on-orbit break-ups, 16 RORSAT reactor core ejections, 2 TOPAZ reactor leakages and 2438 solid rocket motor firings.

-MASTER-2005 covers impactor sizes larger than 1μm for Earth-bound target orbits up to geostationary altitudes.
+MASTER-8 covers impactor sizes larger than 1μm for Earth-bound target orbits up to lunar altitudes and in Lagrange points at 1 AU.
 An analysis application allows interrogating the spatial debris distribution to determine collision fluxes for an arbitrary target orbit passing through the control volume.
 Flux results can be analysed with respect to collision velocity magnitude, its direction (azimuth and elevation), the orbit location, and the 3D position where the flux was encountered.

-MASTER-2005 is provided J.2.2.1.2on a DVD containing the flux database together with the analysis software and runs on all Windows and Unix as well as Linux operating systems.
+MASTER-8 is provided via the Space Debris User Portal (J.2.2.1.2) containing the flux database together with the analysis software and runs on Windows, macOS as well as Linux operating systems.

 Access points

-The MASTER-2005 DVD can be obtained through:
+The MASTER-8 software, documentation and patches can be obtained online upon registration:

-ESA Space Debris Office, ESA/ESOC

-Robert-Bosch-Str.
-5, D-64293 Darmstadt

-Patches can be obtained through http://www.master-2005.de/
+https://sdup.esoc.esa.int.

 Impact velocity for space debris